nsmsn/dotcom/src/posts/2014-deploy.md

 ## Content

 I've drafted or am in the process of writing several blog posts to be published after this one.
 Before I started designing this site, I brainstormed a list of titles for the kinds of posts I eventually want to write.
 Most are aspirational.
 Some are satirical.
 A few are in need of a professional editor.
-Here are the ones I'm most excited about:

-- Chasing imperfectionism
-- Content strategist by accident
-- Designing for others vs. designing in a vaccuum
-- Fear of the command line
-- Managing content in the future
-- More top-level domains you weren't asking for
-- Resume writing tips for designers (really)
-- Stupid branding tricks
-- Unsexy design projects

-I'll come back to this list and add a hyperlink once I've exhausted a topic.
 From time to time, I may also publish a review of a book or video on this blog.

 If any of this interests or intrigues you, I invite you to stick around and come back often for more.
-Here's an [RSS feed](https://nicksimson.com/feed/feed.xml) you can grab, and a [low-volume mailing list](https://tinyletter.com/nsmsn) you can sign up for, if you are interested in getting an email from me every 4-6 months.
+Here's an [RSS feed](https://nicksimson.com/feed.xml) you can grab<strike>, and a [low-volume mailing list](https://tinyletter.com/nsmsn) you can sign up for, if you are interested in getting an email from me every 4-6 months</strike>.
 Thank for reading all the way to here, and more importantly, thank you for resisting the temptation to correct my grammar.